Meetings and events are back in the City by the Bay, and the team here at San Francisco Travel has the answers to all your questions.

 Who made these rules?

 The City and County of San Francisco may adjust these rules as necessary to ensure public safety.
 Any subsequent updates will be made to this page.

 Is it safe to meet in San Francisco?

 Yes.
 San Francisco has led the way in preventing the spread of COVID-19 since the earliest days of this pandemic.
 Our stay-at-home orders, physical distancing requirements, and measured reopening has helped us avoid the more dramatic surges witnessed in other parts of the country.
 Now, the availability of vaccines has greatly improved our situation.
-Our confirmed COVID-19 case rate continues to decline, as do the number of necessary hospitalizations.
-As of June 12, 80% of San Franciscans age 12 and up have received at least one dose.
-Simply put, our city is among the healthiest in the nation.
+As of Aug.
+12, 78% of eligible San Franciscans have received at least one dose.
+Simply put, our city is among the most protected in the nation.